How Teaching Phonics helps make kids better readers

 What are we really teaching?

-When we teach, we know we are really training brains to think in specific ways.
-All brains are similar structures, but they do not learn information in the same way.
+When we teach, we train brains to think in specific ways.
+All brains are similar structures, but they learn differently.
 Some children learn to read by memorising sight words.
-Others learn to read by decoding the words phonetically.
-If your instruction only provides one method of learning how to read, you miss a significant portion of the brains in your classroom.
-Teaching phonics increases the chances that all the children in your classroom will become fluent readers.
+Others decode phonetically.
+If you only teach one method, you risk leaving behind many learners.
+Phonics instruction increases the likelihood that all your students will become fluent readers.

 Letterland: some more stories